phapi/phapi.github.io/docs/middleware/cors/index.md

 ```

 ## Configuration
-The CORS Middleware has a few configuration options.
+The configuration allows us to specify a variety of rules that applies to all requests that include a <code>origin</code> header.
+If no such header is included the request is not considered to be a cross-site request.

 In it's simplest form it can be configured like this:

 ```php
 <?php